erikbeerepoot/slickrickco/_texts/2018-11-30-automatic-instance-provisioning.markdown.md

 ### Introduction

-One important aspect of software development is the ability to do one-step builds.
-One-step builds are builds that deploy your application along with all the necessary infrastructure without user intervention, other than the initial action taken to start the process.
-This confers some important benefits:
+Being able to reproduce an environment - be it an application runtime environment, a testing environment or build environment - has some important benefits:

-- Repeatability: Your application environment is always the same, which means your application has the necessary components to run, and you have a known state you can use a start for debugging.
+- Repeatability: Your environment is always the same, which means your application has the necessary components to run, and you have a known state you can use a start for debugging or development.
-- Ease of testing: You can easily deploy a new instance of your service or application in a staging environment for testing.
+- Reproducability: You can easily deploy a new instance of your service or application.
 - Ease of deployment: The deployment process is simple and leaves little room for error.
 - Bootstrapping latency: It's quick to get up and running - even a complex deployment process is going to faster when steps don't have to be taken manually
 - Completeness: Manually configuring your environment invites the tendency to cut corners; since every step takes a bit longer, you can speed up the process by leaving some steps out.

+These benefits also apply for deployment of ec2 training instances.
 In this post, we're going to automate the creation & configuration of an EC2 deep learning instance, with the following end state:
 - Have a running P2 deep learning EC2 instance
 - A configured Jupyter notebook server running in the background
 - Jupyter plugin configurator & a set of base plugins installed